domfarolino/algorithms/src/datastructures/BinarySearchTree/README.md

 ### `TreeNode<T> BinarySearchTree<T>::Min(T elem, TreeNode<T> *root);`

 This method is fairly trivial.
 Given some `root`, we want to traverse as far down its left subtree as we can go, as this is where smaller and smaller values will exist.
-The node returned should have a `NULL` left child.
+The node returned should have a `nullptr` left child.

 <a name="max"></a>
 ### `TreeNode<T> BinarySearchTree<T>::Max();`